 Clouds floated along the wind, dancing through the bright blue sky.
 Ripples flowed gently accompanied by the sound of waves transcending from the sea.
 The sun was high in the sky leaving a crystal-clear clarity to the world, a sense of peace and tranquillity.

 But then it was shattered, as a blinding light lit up the horizon.
-The light was gone a second later as small shadows appeared on the horizon, gaining speed as they traveled towards their destination.
+The light was gone a heartbeat later as small shadows appeared on the horizon, gaining speed as they traveled towards their destination.
 The sea churned, the outlines of several fleets of ships appearing on the horizon were the figures were racing away from.
 Ten small shadows were trailed by a larger shadow as the enemy fleet sped closer.
 Humanoid figures rode the shadows that were quickly becoming recognisable as giant, winged beasts and lithe dragons flapping enormous wings trying to desperately gain speed.
 Wings pumped faster as several wyverns and griffons rushed to catch up.
 The remaining few phoenixes put on bursts of speed, drawing from their remaining magical reserves in hopes of out-racing the approaching fleet.
-The massive shadow trailing behind the smaller winged creatures, a massive feathered serpent dragon had an assortment of humanoids on its back, reducing wind speed and causing the dragon to not go as fast as it needed to escape the enemy fleet.
+The massive shadow trailing behind the smaller winged creatures, a feathered serpent dragon had an assortment of humanoids on its back, reducing wind speed and causing the dragon to not go as fast as it needed to escape the enemy fleet.
 Golden harnesses adorned the fleeing creatures that strangely did not impair their flying.

 Humanoid beings gripped the harnesses attaching them to their beasts, hunching over to reduce wind speed in a feeble hope of outracing the approaching ships that grew closer to their home.
 The wind caught and scattered the muttered spells and ancient prayers asking the gods for help.